takuma1122/quarter-car-adams-simulink-cosim/README.md

 # Quarter-Car Active Suspension — Adams–Simulink Co-Simulation

-> High-fidelity multibody quarter-car (Adams) coupled to a MATLAB/Simulink semi-active
+> A multibody quarter-car (Adams) coupled to a MATLAB/Simulink semi-active **skyhook**
-> **skyhook** controller.
-Quantifies the ride-comfort vs road-holding trade-off of skyhook
+> controller.
+Compares skyhook against a passive suspension on step and random roads, and
-> control against a passive suspension, on random and step roads.
+> examines the ride-comfort vs road-holding trade-off.

 ![demo](results/demo.gif)
 <!-- TODO: short animation of passive vs skyhook over a bump -->